 10. Tanya Tucker

 The 1970s were a wild time in country music and no one was having more fun than Tanya Tucker.
 After scoring her first hit single at the age of 13 with "Delta Dawn," Tucker went on to become one of the most popular vocalists in country music for the next thirty years.
 Eschewing woe-is-me ballads for hard-charging honky tonk, the Texas native carved out a place for herself that was entirely her own.
+Tucker earned her first Grammys in 2020 for her album While I'm Livin', produced by Shooter Jennings and Brandi Carlile, and her song "Bring My Flowers Now."

 9. Reba McEntire